Trg Oslobođenja - Alija Izetbegović: History

 The square was opened in the interwar period on the site of the former tram/train station and customs house (gradski kolodvor).
 In the 1920s, monuments to the first King of Yugoslavia, Peter I of Serbia, were planned in multiple cities across the kingdom.
 In Sarajevo, while at first planned in dominant position on the hill of Hrid, the square in front of the Dom Armije was finally chosen for the monument and renamed after King Petar in 1934.
 Following the demolition of the old train station and customs house, in 1938 a jury including Ivan Meštrović awarded the competition for the monument to the Zagreb sculptor Fran Kršnić.
 The sections of the equestrian statue were brought to Sarajevo in late 1940 and early 1941.
 According to some sources, the start of the war thwarted the erection of the monument.
 However, a photo from the national archives shows the erected statue on its pedestal.

-During the second world war and the occupation of Sarajevo by the Independent State of Croatia in 1941-1945, the square was renamed after Stjepan Tomašević.
+During the Second World War and the occupation of Sarajevo by the Independent State of Croatia in 1941–1945, the square was renamed after Stjepan Tomašević.
 A monument to the fallen German soldiers, with an eagle topping a column, was also erected on the square, in front of the Orthodox Cathedral; it was demolished in 1945.

 In the socialist period, the square starts to take the shape of today, trees included.
 The former Faculty of Orthodox Theology is rebuilt as Faculty of Economics, while a new building on the west side of the square hosts the Svjetlost (Light) publishing house (1973).

-A socialist monument is erected at its centre in 1977, coupled in the early 1980s with a series of busts representing Bosnian-Herzegovinian writers: Veselin Masleša, Ivo Andrić, Rodoljub Čolaković, Branko Ćopić, Mak Dizdar, Skender Kulenović, Meša Selimović e Isak Samokovlija.
+A socialist monument is erected at its centre in 1977, coupled in the early 1980s with a series of busts representing Bosnian-Herzegovinian writers: Veselin Masleša, Ivo Andrić, Rodoljub Čolaković, Branko Ćopić, Mak Dizdar, Skender Kulenović, Meša Selimović, and Isak Samokovlija.
 The busts were withdrawn from the square during the Siege, and will only be reinstated in 2001, save for the one of Masleša.

-The square survived the 1992-1995 war (its trees were not cut even during the siege).
+The square survived the 1992–1995 war (its trees were not cut even during the siege).
 A sculpture, which was a gift from the Italian artist Francesco Perilli ("The multicultural man will build the world"), was erected at its centre in 1997 and soon became one of the landmark sights of Sarajevo.

 In 2005 the square was partially renamed by adding to the traditional Trg oslobođenja denomination the name of the first President of the independent Republic of Bosnia and Herzegovina, Alija Izetbegović.

 Another smaller memorial to the fallen soldiers of the First Police Brigade of Stari Grad was erected in 2007 close to the Orthodox Cathedral, with the symbol of a Bosnian lily and a police badge.

 The giant chess in front of the Orthodox cathedral remains one of the daily meeting places for elderly Sarajevans.